Italo-Ethiopian War of 1887–1889: Reinforcements and diplomatic moves

-Campaign of Ras Alula

 In September 1887, Alula invaded Damot with a Tigrayan army.
 With their ras away, the Tigrayan chiefs made contact with the Italians.
 On 11 November 1887, Gerald Portal, the British consul at Cairo, met Alula at Asmara.
 He then met Yohannes encamped by Lake Ashangi on 7 December.
 He conveyed to the emperor his government's opinion that the attack on Saati had been "unjust" and urged that Alula be removed as governor of Mareb Mellash.
 Yohannes refused to concede anything to the Italians: "If they cannot live there [at Massawa] without Saati, let them go."
 He also defended Ras Alula, saying that "[he] did no wrong; the Italians came into the province under his governorship and he fought them, just as you [the British] would fight the Abyssinians [Ethiopians] if they came to England."